 126. Reduction, waiver or refund of fees and charges

-The Director General may waive the payment of, or reduce, a fee or charge determined under these regulations, either generally or in a particular case.
+The Director General may waive the payment of, or reduce or refund, a fee or charge determined under these regulations, either generally or in a particular case.

+[Regulation 126 amended: Gazette 6 Sep 2019 p.
+3195.]

 127. Recovery of unpaid fees and charges

 Any unpaid fee or charge determined under these regulations is a debt due to the State and may be recovered by action in a court of competent jurisdiction.